grafana/jslib.k6.io/README.md

 7. Update the homepage by running `yarn run generate-homepage`.
 8. Verify that the new homepage `/lib/index.html` is legit (Quickly done by running `yarn run verify-homepage`).
 9. Create a PR.
+10. Get a review from maintainers of the repository.
-10. Get it merged to main (This will push the updates to S3).
+11. Merge it to main (This will push the updates to S3).
 11. Browse to https://jslib.k6.io/{lib_name}/{desired_version}/index.js and verify that everything works as expected.

 ## Add a JS package that requires bundling